 Let’s say you wrote an e-mail to a friend or colleague, and days go by before you hear back from them.
 At first you think: “maybe they are too busy”, happens to me too…

 More days go by and you start to wonder “did I offend them in some way?” or “maybe they don’t like me”.
-More days pass, and your mind is spinning in all kinds of negative, self defeating thoughts.
+More days pass, and your mind is spinning in all kinds of self criticism and negative, self defeating, repetitive thoughts.

-We all have worries, fears of rejection, fears of being blamed, excluded
+We all have worries, fears of rejection, of being blamed, excluded

 Let’s admit: we all have this, even the ones who act as if they trust they are the best people in the world.
 These negative thoughts are denser lines of thought / feeling, that divide us internally, making us feel separate from the Source of Love.
 And the reality is, they cut us off from the awareness of the web of Love that is always holding and weaving us together in Oneness.